 Step 6: Pour your cake batter into a greased loaf pan, cake pan, or cupcake tin.
 (You have lots of options!!)

 Step 7: Bake your cake at 350º F for 45 minutes.
-(Note your cake may take a longer or shorter time to bake depending on the baking dish.
-If the top of the cake is getting golden, you can put a piece of tin foil over the top for the last 15 minutes of baking.
+(Note: your cake may take longer or shorter to bake depending on the size of your baking dish.)

 You can use any fruit in this cake recipe.
 Try blueberries next :-).